uswds/public-sans/CONTRIBUTING.md

 Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our [LICENSE](https://github.com/uswds/public-sans/blob/master/LICENSE.md), and our [README](https://github.com/uswds/public-sans/blob/master/README.md).

-## SIL Open Font License, Version 1.1

-Public Sans is licensed under the [SIL Open Font License, Version 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL_web)

-License of USWDS’s Modified Version is based on the [Libre Franklin SIL Open Font License, Version 1.1](https://github.com/uswds/public-sans/blob/master/LICENSE.md#libre-franklin-sil-open-font-license-11) section of [LICENSE.md](https://github.com/uswds/public-sans/blob/master/LICENSE.md).
-The terms and conditions for modifications made to the original font by USWDS in the USWDS Modified Version can be found at https://github.com/uswds/public-sans/blob/master/LICENSE.md.

-By submitting a pull request, you agree to comply with the terms and conditions of the SIL Open Font License, Version 1.1.
-Public Sans is a GSA project — while GSA's contributions public domain, new contributions and derivative work must be licensed under the SIL Open Font License, Version 1.1.

 ## Contribution guidelines

 Public Sans is a principles-driven open source typeface, maintained by the General Services Administration (GSA).
 We encourage contributions consistent with the project's design principles: